JamesMinoucha/Asap/README.md

 You can create or add existing plugins to your terminal and add commands or applications.
 This simplifies repetitive and tedious tasks.‎
 <br/><br/>

 This terminal uses its own built-in shell, and is simple to use.
 Feel like making a command?
-That's very simple, no need to make your own complex algorithm to understand the user input, you can create parameters like that `command [stringArgument] (intArgument)` .
-Asap can keep in memory information like the main repository or chosen folder where to put results files.
+That's very simple, no need to make your own complex algorithm to understand the user input, you can create parameters like that `command [stringArgument] (intArgument)`.
+Asap will enforce the arguments of your command for you.
 <br/><br/>

 > [!NOTE]